Maintain Clearance around Electrical Equipment

-The green metal, box-shaped transformer is not a safe place to play or sit!
-No one should stand on, sit on, try to open, or play around these green boxes.
-There is hazardous voltage inside that may shock, burn, or cause death.
-Do not plant shrubs or trees, or put fences or other structures around this equipment.
+The green metal box-shaped transformer is not a safe place to play or sit!
+Don't sit or stand on, try to open or play around these green boxes.
+There is hazardous voltage inside that can shock, burn or cause death.
+Don't plant shrubs or trees, or put fences or other structures near this equipment.
 Maintain 10 feet of clearance on the front side and 3 feet on all other sides.

-Do not plant trees under or near overhead electrical lines.
-Maintain at least a 10-foot distance between trees and electrical lines.
+Don't plant trees under or near overhead lines.
+Maintain at least a 10-foot distance between trees and lines.
 More space may be needed depending on the type of tree you are planting.
-It is the responsibility of the property owner to maintain trees so that they do not impact electrical lines.
+It is the responsibility of the property owner to maintain trees so that they do not impact lines.
 Proper planting will save you money and keep you safe!

 If you encounter a downed line, always assume it's energized.
 Stay clear and call 911!